Vidyagyaan Leadership Academy, India for underprivileged children.

 Meet Sudeeksha’s Parents

-Daughter of a small tea-shop owner and first-generation school student, Sudeeksha Bhati fought her way through an economically and academically poor environment to win a full scholarship to study entrepreneurship at Babson College, Massachusetts in US.
+Daughter of a small tea-shop owner and first-generation school student, Sudeeksha Bhati fought her way through a poor environment, both academic and economic, to win a full scholarship at Babson College, Massachusetts in US.
 Sudeeksha will receive a full scholarship of $70,428 per semester for a four-year undergraduate degree at Babson College.
-The B-school focuses on entrepreneurship education, and is often ranked as the most prestigious entrepreneurship college in the US.
+The Business school focuses on entrepreneurship education, and is often ranked as the most prestigious entrepreneurship college in the US.

-However, her journey from the small village in Bulandhshahr to Babson in US, was never easy.
-Due to her family’s meagre earnings, Sudeeksha’s education was stonewalled when she had to drop out of school in second grade despite winning a trophy for her good grades.
-She stayed at home and helped her mother with housework and care of her six siblings but didn’t want to let the fear of disagreeing with her family to stop her from attending school.
-The following year, when she was barely 10 years old, Sudeeksha walked up to the village elementary school alone, but unafraid to enroll herself in fourth grade to continue her schooling.
-It took courage and a strong sense of self to show initiative at such a young age, especially when she realised that people may be displeased with her actions.
+Her journey from the small village in Bulandhshahr to Babson was very challenging.
+Due to her family’s financial situation, Sudeeksha’s education was stonewalled when she had to drop out of school in second grade despite being a diligent student at school.
+She stayed at home and helped her mother with housework and care of her six siblings but didn’t let the fear of disagreement with her family from attending school.
+The following year, when she was barely 10 years old, Sudeeksha summoned up the courage to walk up to the village elementary school alone and enrolled herself in fourth grade to continue her schooling.
+It was a rebellious move.
+But coming from a rural conservative family, she knew there were limited options for uneducated girls – poverty and early marraige.
+She took a bold initiative at a young age, even it meant going against her family wishes.

-Sudeeksha thinks, “challenges are opportunities that can help you to do anything you dream of, it may be hard but not impossible.”
+Sudeeksha says, “Challenges are opportunities that can help you to do anything you dream of, it may be hard but not impossible.”

 An avid learner from a young age, it was the drive to educate herself that helped Sudeeksha to develop a strong social conscience and independent thinking to advocate for educational equality in rural India.